-Cleopatra had some smart beauty hacks up her sleeve, and bathing in milk was one of them.
-Bath milk is like a spa in a bottle, which makes it a great gift!
+Bath milk is like a spa in a bottle, which makes it a great gift.
 The fats & proteins found in whole milk moisturise your skin, and will leave it feeling soft and supple.
 Milk will also soothe skin irritations like sunburn, itching and possibly even some types of eczema.
 But how do we make a bath milk that will last long enough to be stored in the cupboard, and possibly under the Christmas tree?
 The answer is milk powder.

 You can customise this recipe and use any essential oils, herbs and flowers that you have or prefer.
 Here are some suggestions:

-- Lavender essential oil (EO) and lavender blossoms – Relaxing
+- Calming: Lavender essential oil (EO) and lavender blossoms

-- Chamomile EO & chamomile flowers – Relaxing
+- Relaxing (for bed time): Chamomile EO & chamomile flowers

-- Ylang ylang EO & rose petals – Romantic
+- Romantic: Ylang ylang EO & rose (or hibiscus) petals

-- Bergamot EO & rosemary – Uplifting & energizing
+- Uplifting & energising: Bergamot EO & rosemary

-- Eucalyptus & peppermint EO, ground ginger & mint leaves – Muscle & joint pain
+- Soothes muscle & joint pain: Eucalyptus & peppermint essential oils (EO), ground ginger & mint leaves

 Other suggestions for muscular tension: rosemary, marjoram, thyme, chamomile.

-- Depending on where you live, finding full cream powdered milk may be a challenge since not all grocery stores stock it.
-Shopping online at Pick ‘n Pay will solve this problem though.
+Depending on where you live, finding full cream powdered milk may be a challenge since not all grocery stores stock it.
+Shopping online at Pick ‘n Pay, or Faithful to Nature will solve this problem though.

 CHERRY ON TOP

 - Epsom salts: Detoxifies the body, improves muscle and nerve function, reduces inflammation and improves blood circulation, replenishes the body’s magnesium levels and sulfates.
-You can find this inexpensive product in almost any grocery store.
+You can find this inexpensive product in almost any grocery store or online here.

 - Essential oils: Each have their own aromatherapeutic benefits. (buy organic essential oils here).